RandyGaul/ImpulseEngine/README.txt

 Should build in Windows with Visual Studio 2008-2012.
 Should build on Linux and OSX platforms with the use of C++11 std::chrono.
 Thanks to whackashoe for the cross-platform port.

-If you have any questions feel free to contact Randy at: r dot gaul at digipen dot edu.
+If you have any questions feel free to contact Randy at: author's last name followed by 1748 at gmail.

 http://randygaul.net